Wednesday, January 7, 2026

-The album opens up with a progressive sounding intro which delves into some big chords from Jon Lord’s Hammond organ.
-Then, “Speed King”, one of the band’s best known tracks comes out of nowhere.
-This song would have sounded so aggressive and heavy back when the album came out in June 1970.
-Ian Gillan’s vocals are so powerful and heavy, yet always have ah int of soul about them, and Ian Paice’s drums power the song along at a frantic pace.
-The song is solid, yet as is so often the case with Deep Purple, it has the feel of being an off-the-cuff jam.
-This spontaneity that the band create is one of their hallmarks, and kicks the album off in a furious manner.
+The album opens with a progressive sounding intro that delves into big chords from Jon Lord’s Hammond organ.
+Then ‘Speed King’, one of the band’s best known tracks, comes out of nowhere.
+This song would have sounded so aggressive and heavy when the album came out in June 1970.
+Gillan’s vocals are powerful and heavy, yet always carry a hint of soul, while Paice’s drums power the song along at a frantic pace.
+The track is solid, yet as is so often the case with Deep Purple, it has the feel of being an off the cuff jam.
+This spontaneity is one of their hallmarks, and it kicks the album off in furious fashion.

-Next up is “Bloodsucker”, a song which hangs off Richie Blackmore’s fantastic guitar riff.
-The man is simply one of the greatest guitarists of all time and the things he could do with the guitar were simply unheard of back in the early 70s.
-Gillan’s vocal range is really on show here and his high falsetto was unmatched in the rock world back when this album first came out.
-It’s clear to see that he was a major inspiration for Iron Maiden’s Bruce Dickinson, who has cited this album as one of the most important in his rock music development.
-This song is quite straight up, yet Paice’s drums change the feel of the riff and keep the song fresh.
+‘Bloodsucker’ hangs off Ritchie Blackmore’s fantastic guitar riff.
+The man is simply one of the greatest guitarists of all time, and the things he could do with the instrument were unheard of in the early 70s.
+Gillan’s vocal range is really on show here.
+His high falsetto was unmatched in the rock world when this album first came out.
+It’s clear he was a major inspiration for Iron Maiden‘s Bruce Dickinson, who has cited this album as one of the most important in his musical development.
+The song is fairly straight up, yet Paice’s drums change the feel of the riff and keep things fresh.

-Following on is “Child in Time”, a real masterpiece of a song.
+‘Child in Time’ is a real masterpiece.
 Opening with a simple keyboard solo, the song’s vibe is very progressive.
-The vocals are really soothing here and allow a brilliant sense of melody to come through the speakers.
-The song comes across like a classic by Yes or Rush, but with heavier influences.
-The song really delves into a blues jam during the guitar solo, with a shuffle drum beat carrying the rest of the band as they swing under Blackmore’s virtuoso guitar playing.
-The band were on fire in 1970, and to write a song as complex as this, yet keep it accessible, is no mean feat.
-It’s easy to see why so many bands these days have been influenced by Deep Purple, like Iron Maiden and Red Hot Chili Peppers.
-This is the album’s true highlight, and shows Deep Purple as more than just your standard rock band.
+The vocals are soothing, allowing a brilliant sense of melody to come through the speakers.
+The track comes across like a classic by Yes or Rush, but with heavier influences.
+The song delves into a blues jam during the guitar solo, with a shuffle drum beat carrying the rest of the band as they swing beneath Blackmore’s virtuoso playing.
+The band were on fire in 1970, and to write something as complex as this while keeping it accessible is no mean feat.
+It’s easy to see why so many bands have been influenced by Deep Purple, from Iron Maiden to Red Hot Chili Peppers.
+This is the album’s true highlight, showing Deep Purple as more than just your standard rock band.

-36534_131974820299766_900108051_nUp next is “Flight of the Rat”, a real classic rocker.
+‘Flight of the Rat’ is a real classic rocker.
 The tempo is fairly quick, yet it swings as well.
-Deep Purple’s variety is simply unparalleled, and they even manage to get different feels out of the same song parts.
-Blackmore’s guitar parts vary so much, and create different moods.
-He’s such an emotional guitar player that even playing the simplest pattern can have the listener hooked.
-This is a real underrated song on the album, and keeps the classic Deep Purple jam tradition by having a massive instrumental mid-section.
+Deep Purple’s variety is simply unparalleled.
+They even manage to get different feels out of the same song parts.
+Blackmore’s guitar work varies so much, creating different moods throughout.
+He’s such an emotional player that even the simplest pattern can have the listener hooked.
+This is a genuinely underrated song on the album, keeping the classic Deep Purple jam tradition alive with a massive instrumental mid section.

-Next is “Into The Fire”, a song which is more heavy, and is possessed of a phenomenal guitar riff.
-The simple vocal melody is so bluesy and harks back to John lee Hooker, if he was raised on a diet of Iron Maiden.
-Gillan’s vocals are on top form here and his stunning vocal range is on show once again.
-Getting Ian Gillan into the band was one of the best things that Richie Blackmore ever did; he was one of the first singers with that classic multi-octave vocal range that had such an impact on the music.
+‘Into the Fire’ is heavier, possessed of a phenomenal guitar riff.
+The simple vocal melody is so bluesy, harkening back to John Lee Hooker if he’d been raised on a diet of Iron Maiden.
+Gillan’s vocals are on top form, his stunning range on show once again.
+Getting Gillan into the band was one of the best things Blackmore ever did.
+He was one of the first singers with that classic multi octave vocal range that had such an impact on the music.

-Following this is “Living Wreck”, which is based around a really funky drum groove.
-This song just oozes class and the guitar breakdown in the middle with the off beat drums under really shows Deep Purple’s commitment to doing something different.
-Paice’s drum fills are simply stunning here and served to inspire a generation of drummers to pick up the sticks and follow in his stomping footsteps.
-Lord’s organ solos, on this song in particular, really changed how the keyboard was viewed in a rock band.
-It became more of a leading instrument and some of the sounds he managed to get out of it were simply not normal!
-Yet, they were fantastic and added an extra dimension to this multi-faceted band.
+‘Living Wreck’ is based around a really funky drum groove.
+This song just oozes class, and the guitar breakdown in the middle with the offbeat drums underneath really shows Deep Purple’s commitment to doing something different.
+Paice’s drum fills are simply stunning here, inspiring a generation of drummers to pick up the sticks and follow in his stomping footsteps.
+Lord’s organ solos, on this song in particular, changed how the keyboard was viewed in a rock band.
+It became more of a leading instrument, and some of the sounds he managed to coax out of it were simply not normal.
+Yet they were fantastic, adding an extra dimension to this multi faceted band.

-Closing the album is “Hard Loving Man” a song based around a solid guitar pattern from Blackmore.
-However, it’s Jon Lord and his Hammond organ that steal the show on this particular song.
+Closing the album is ‘Hard Lovin’ Man’, a song based around a solid guitar pattern from Blackmore.
+However, it’s Jon Lord and his Hammond organ that steal the show.
 Once again, Lord changed the way people view the keyboard.
-The organ solo sounds like a caged beast is being unleashed, and this case the keyboard escapes with furious effect.
-In interviews Lord has said he let himself completely loose on the keyboard on this album to see what he could do.
+The organ solo sounds like a caged beast being unleashed, and in this case the keyboard escapes with furious effect.
+In interviews, Lord said he let himself completely loose on this album to see what he could do.
 Well, he completely revolutionised the instrument.
-A fantastic closer to a brilliant album.
+A fantastic closer to a brilliant record.

 FOR FANS OF: Rainbow, Black Sabbath, Whitesnake